underscoreio/essential-slick/src/pages/4-data_modelling.md

 ~~~

 A query will produce an `HList` based `User` instance.
 To pull out fields you can use `head`, `apply`, `drop`, `fold`, and the
-appropriate types from the `Hlist` will be preserved:
+appropriate types from the `HList` will be preserved:

 ~~~ scala
 val dave = users.first